pujaltedavid/marinature-docs/README.md

 The hole webpage has a glass-styled theme for some elements.
 This gives a premium and unique look.

 However, this comes at some cost.
 The blur that backdrop filter css property gives, even that it has pretty good browser compatibility, it may slow down the page if there are a lot of elements using it.
-However, since the background is blurred on all the pages that are not the main page, a nice trick can be done.
+However, since the background is blurred on all the pages except for the main page, a nice trick can be done.
 The elements in front of the blurred background do not need to have this backdrop filter property, a change in background color and transparency gives the same feeling.
 This trick can be used when there are no other elements in the back.

 <img src="/img/glass-example-1.png" alt="Capture of the main page">
 <img src="/img/glass-example-mobile.jpg" alt="Capture of a collection in mobile mode" width="300">